DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 Take a photo of the QR-code with your phone.

-You can now close Electrum and Tails (we won’t be using it anymore).
+Your transaction is now signed and you can close Electrum and Tails (we won’t be using it anymore).
 Remove both USB flash drives from the computer to close Tails and delete all sensitive information.

 Go back to your main computer and open your multi-sig wallet in Electrum.
 Go to `Tools>Load Transaction>From QR code` and scan the last QR-code.
 You might have to start Zbar and select a camera for the camera to work (and it might be slow to start, so try 2-3 times).